nikhilxsunder/fedfred/docs/source/index.rst

          conda install -c conda-forge fedfred

-See :ref:installation for more options, including conda and optional dependencies.
+See :ref:`installation` for more options, including conda and optional dependencies.

 ---